nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-09-26-postcards.markdown

 date: 2016-09-26
 img: postcard.jpg
 thumbnail: postcard.jpg
-description:
+description: The invention of email has revolutionized how we communicate with our loved ones.
+The art of writing letters or postcards is a thing of the past.
+While emails have provided an instant, reliable way of communication, what have we lost?
 tags: design
 ---

 Write him a postcard,
 when the attachment is too long;
 He’s a whole drive away,
 and your head is in the cloud.

 Write him an email,